Titian's paintings and his mountains

 At the very beginning of his career, he painted a series of frescoes at the Germans' Warehouse, Fontego dei Tedeschi

-, (refer to our post The Germans' warehouse between the past and the future
+, (refer to our post Customized tours of Venice: the Germans warehouse between the past and the future

 ).
 Only some fragments have survived of that magnificent work.
 One of such fragments represents Justice